mlb2251/stitch-artifact/README.md

 This step will take ~20 hours and 50GB RAM.

-See "Pre-run files and logs" above for all expected outputs from this step.
+See "Pre-run files and logs" above for all expected outputs from this step, which may serve as an alternative if preferred.

 From the root of the stitch-artifact repo, run:
 ```